 All traffic regulations enforced in the City of Magnolia and the State of Arkansas are enforced on the campus.

 It is the responsibility of the owner or operator of a disabled vehicle to contact the UPD and advise of the status and location of the vehicle.
 The owner or operator must ensure that the vehicle does not interfere with the normal flow of traffic or interfere with access by emergency vehicles.

 Any person who receives a parking citation is required to contact the SAU Business Office about payment arraignments.
 The total amount of the reinstatement fee will be accepted by mail.

 All parking citations may be appealed to the appropriate committee within five (5) working days from the date the citation was issued.
 Those filing appeals may make a written statement instead of appearance; however, this must be indicated on the appeals form for the appeal to be accepted in the absence of the appellant.

 Temporary permits are good until the expiration date written on the permit by the University Police Department staff.
-You must complete the appropriate information, pay for the permit, and then take the receipt to the University Police Department to obtain the permit.
+You must complete the appropriate information and go to the University Police Department to obtain the permit.

 A replacement permit is free if the owner presents the remains of the old permit to the Business Office.